-“CBD has been touted for a wide variety of health issues, but the strongest scientific evidence is for its effectiveness in treating some of the cruelest childhood epilepsy syndromes, such as Dravet syndrome and Lennox-Gastaut syndrome,” Grinspoon wrote in a blog post last year.
+“CBD has been touted for a wide variety of health issues, but the strongest scientific evidence is for its effectiveness in treating some of the cruelest childhood epilepsy syndromes, such as Dravet syndrome and Lennox-Gastaut syndrome,” Grinspoon wrote in

 “CBD is commonly used to address anxiety, and for patients who suffer through the misery of insomnia, studies suggest that CBD may help with both falling asleep and staying asleep.”

 As Grinspoon notes, a lot of the support for CBD comes from testimonials and anecdotal evidence.
 There has been a lack of formal medical research because CBD supplements are not approved by the federal Food and Drug Administration.

 CDB is the second most active ingredient in cannabis after tetrahydrocannabinol, or THC, the principal psychoactive constituent.
 Hemp also contains a small amount of THC — but not enough to produce a “high.”

 Marketing CBD could just be scratching the surface in regard to medicinal components of the hemp plant.

 Now that derivatives of hemp are legal, other cannabinoids besides CBD can be extracted from the plant as long they remain below the 0.3% THC threshold, Grizzard said.
 These other chemical extracts include cannabigerol, cannabinol and cannabichromene.

 “Every single plant we grow has a different profile.
 They all have different cannabinoids in them,” Grizzard said.